 Other causes include issues with blood clotting, smoking, being overweight, severe dehydration, varicose veins, cancer or heart failure.

 It does not help recovery from a calf injury if the demand for the recovering tissue is too high.
-Therefore the severity of the injury will guide what is good to do in terms of activity.
+Therefore, the severity of the injury will guide what is best to be done in terms of activity.

 In a less severe injury in a strong individual, it may be okay to have calf pain running slowly on flat, level ground but not to run fast or uphill.
-Someone less well conditioned or with a more severe injury may be better off not running.
+Less-conditioned calf muscles with a more severe injury may be better off not running.

-A good rule to follow is not to run if you don’t know what exactly is hurt or why.
+A good rule is not to run if you don’t know what is hurt or why.
 Without knowing this, you won’t know if you are doing more harm or not.
-It is best to see your physiotherapist, doctor or physician to assess this and ensure that you follow the best treatment to recover.
+It is best to see your physiotherapist, doctor or physician to assess this and ensure you follow the best treatment to recover.

 This is not medical advice.
 We recommend a consultation with a medical professional such as James McCormack.
 He offers Online Physiotherapy Appointments weekly.